List of Beetlejuice video games: Lego Dimensions: Beetlejuice Fun Pack (2017)

-On September 12, 2017, a licensed Beetlejuice fun pack for the crossover video game Lego Dimensions was released as one of the 10 franchises owned by Warner Bros. to appear in the game.
+In September 2017, a licensed Beetlejuice fun pack for the crossover video game Lego Dimensions was released as one of the 10 franchises owned by Warner Bros. to appear in the game.
 The release consisted of maps based on locations in the film, playable characters, and missions.
-It is not a full-length video game, more of an episode or expansion pack for the full game.
+It is not a standalone video game, but rather an expansion pack for the existing game Lego Dimensions.

+MultiVersus (2024)

+Betelgeuse appears in MultiVersus from its second season.